LIN3S/SymfonyStandard/README.md

 the `app/migrations` folder.
 In order to do so, just run `php app/console doctrine:migrations:generate` and push the generated fil to your SCM before runnning the deploy.

+For other possible configurations, visit the [bundle documentation][5]

 ## Deployment
 To automatize the deployment process this project is using **Capistrano** with **capistrano-symfony** plugin.
 You can find the whole configuration within the `deploy` directory.
 Customize deploy tasks modifying the `deploy/deploy.rb` file.